 Keep Your Credit in Check

 Depending on your loan, interest rates are maintained by The Federal Reserve, market forces, or some combination of the two.
 When the economy is doing well, interest rates typically rise.
 When the economy is doing poorly, such as during a recession, rates tend to fall.
-These factors are all out of your control, but your credit score is a huge factor in determining your interest rate that you can control.
+These factors are all out of your control, but your credit score is a huge factor in determining the interest rate that you can control.

 Depending on the particular credit score model used by the lender, your credit score should be at least 740 or 781 to be considered a very good credit score.
 A higher score will help you qualify for an improved interest rate.
 If it’s not quite there yet, you can improve your score by paying all of your bills on time, disputing any errors on your report, keeping your balances low on all credit cards, and working to pay off all of your debts.
 It can take months, if not years, to rebuild your credit (or establish credit for the first time).